- 1 Dash Cams: Ever Vigilant

 The OldShark G505 is a decently priced dashcam which seems like a bargain when the list of features is considered, however the device’s reputation when it comes to quality should lead you to think twice before picking this particular model.

-- Easy to Use: Simply mount it to windshield, connect the power cable, the dashboard camera will automatically records with engine's on.
-3.0" LCD display for ease of instant playback and menu selection
+- EASY TO USE: simply mount it to windshield, connect the power cable, the dashboard camera will automatically records with engine's on.
+We have set all features for you, simple to plug and play when...

 Though we’ve seen the first legs of this among some models reviewed today, dashcams seem to be among the last devices to catch onto the “smart” bandwagon of technology development.
 This mentality is new among manufacturers, which is why those products which have features that can truly make them “smart” dashcams, like the X500, need a few more passes before being practical.